4D topological textures in light: Supplemental Information

 \subsection{Increasing the size of the F3DP cell}

+In the main text, we noted that the spatial dimensions of the F3DP cell can be adjusted.
+Here, we present a more generalized version of the field, with F3DP cell sizes modifiable based on specific parameters.
+The field described in the main text represents a particular case of this more general formulation.
+In this Supplemental Material, we provide additional results for this generalized field, which can be specialized to correspond to the specific field discussed in the main text.

-The spatial dimensions of this F3DP cell can be increased by making the field more directional, that is, by bringing the wavevectors of the four plane waves with polarization states \(\mathbf{p}\) and \(\mathbf{m}\) (red and blue in Fig.~\ref{fig:constructingthefield}(c)) closer to the main propagation direction (\(z\)).
+The F3DP cells can be enlarged by making the field more directional, that is, by bringing the wavevectors of the four plane waves with polarization states \(\mathbf{p}\) and \(\mathbf{m}\) (red and blue in Fig.~\ref{fig:constructingthefield}(b) in the main text) closer to the main propagation direction (\(z\)).
 It is useful to regard this transformation as a composition of the two transformations depicted in Fig.~\ref{fig:increasingthesizeofthecell}(a): First, a decrease of the angle \(2 \alpha\) subtended by each pair of wavevectors with the same polarization (blue-blue and red-red pairs in Fig.~\ref{fig:increasingthesizeofthecell}(a)).
 Second, a decrease in the angle $\beta$ between the projection onto the \(xz\) plane of each of these four wavevectors and the $z$ axis (so that $2\beta$ is the angle between the projections of the blue-red pairs in Fig.~\ref{fig:increasingthesizeofthecell}(a)).
 The wavevectors then take the form

-where the particular case in Eq.~\eqref{eq:kveclaboratory} corresponds to \(\alpha = \beta = \pi / 4\).
+where the particular case in the main text corresponds to \(\alpha = \beta = \pi / 4\).
 Note that if $\beta=\pi/4$ these wavevectors remain perpendicular to the corresponding polarization vectors (${\bf p}$, ${\bf m}$, or ${\bf y}$) regardless of the value of $\alpha$, and in fact the intensity of the field remains constant.
 However, changing to $\beta\neq \pi/4$ does require the rotation of the polarization vectors for the first four plane waves according to

 in order to ensure plane-wave transversality.
 Since for $\beta\neq \pi/4$ these two polarization components are not mutually orthogonal, the intensity of the field is no longer spatio-temporally uniform.
 The field can now be written as